U.S. flag

 Agents/Circumstances to Avoid

-Individuals with LFS are also encouraged to avoid or minimize exposures to known or suspected carcinogens, including sun exposure, tobacco use, occupational exposures, and excessive alcohol use, because the effects of carcinogenic exposures and germline TP53 pathogenic variants may be cumulative.
+Individuals with LFS are encouraged to avoid or minimize exposures to known or suspected carcinogens, including ionizing radiation, unprotected sun exposure, tobacco use, occupational exposures, and excessive alcohol use, because the effects of carcinogenic exposures and germline TP53 pathogenic variants may be cumulative.

 Evaluation of Relatives at Risk

-If a TP53 pathogenic variant has not been identified in a family but the family meets classic criteria for LFS, all at-risk family members should be counseled regarding their potential increased risks for LFS-related cancers and options for surveillance and risk reduction.
+If a clinical diagnosis of LFS has been established in the proband but the proband does not have an identified TP53 pathogenic variant, all at-risk family members should be counseled regarding their potential increased risks for LFS-related cancers and options for surveillance and risk reduction.

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.